-The dashboard is very well laid out and the main side bar navigation menu is clearly labelled, as are any of the sub-headings that are displayed in drop down menus.
+The dashboard is very well laid out and the main sidebar navigation menu is clearly labeled, as are any of the sub-headings that are displayed in drop-down menus.
 Overall, it is a very nice place to be and doesn’t take long to figure out where everything is.

 It just takes a while to get here and for people who are just testing the platform out to see if it will be right for them, they may be put off by the amount of information that they need to provide.

 Adding New Products